 Mistake #3: Not Setting Clear Expectations in The Beginning

-It can be harder to connect with your remote team because of factors like location and timezone.
-This makes it all the more important to go the extra mile to maintain clear communication with your team.
-Once you hire your workers, write an elaborate list of tasks and goals that you expect them to complete and emphasize on deadlines.
+It can be harder to connect with remote workers because of factors like location and timezone.
+This makes it all the more important to go the extra mile to maintain clear communication with them.
+Once you hire workers, write an elaborate list of tasks and goals that you expect them to complete and emphasize on deadlines.
 Provide as much instruction as possible so that there’s no confusion and encourage them to ask questions.
-Setting clear expectations in the beginning helps your team to deliver and can increase productivity.
+Setting clear expectations in the beginning helps workers to deliver and can increase productivity.

 Mistake #4: Hiring the Cheapest Workers and Hoping For the Best

 Some entrepreneurs try to hire online workers for the lowest rate possible and expect the same quality a work associated with a higher rate.
 Paying the lowest rate is more beneficial financially, but it often comes with poor quality of work, lower expertise and infrequent communication.
 Your turnover rate is likely to be high as workers will feel overworked and tend to disappear.

 The solution to that is to adequately compensate online workers.
 It is worth to pay an extra few dollars as that will positively impact your company’s bottom line and you will receive the best work out of online workers.
 Look past the financial costs and focus on finding quality workers that will be loyal to your company and deliver high quality work.

 One of the biggest misconceptions business owners have of their online workers is that they aren’t part of the company, but rather a remote support group that performs specific tasks for the company.